 - All doctoral programs: Up to one-half of the required coursework (exclusive of dissertation research hours) for a doctoral degree may be transferred from another institution if the credit was in-field and was earned during the six-year period (18 fall, spring and summer semesters) preceding the semester of admission to the UA doctoral program.
 Revalidation (recertification) of credits more than 18 semesters old at the time of admission to a doctoral program is not an option.
 Only courses in which a student earned a "B" grade or better may be transferred.
-The student must have attained an overall graduate GPA of "B" or better on all graduate work attempted.
 Under this option, a Request for Transfer of Graduate Credit form must be submitted to and approved by the Graduate School.

 Consideration of transfer of credit or the acceptance of an earned master's degree as credit toward a PhD program is subject to a final decision by the Graduate School.
 In either case the student must ensure that the Graduate School has an official transcript of all credit involved.
 This will ensure that the student and advisor are fully aware of course hours needed when submitting the required Plan of Study, which must be submitted by the time the student completes 30 hours of transfer plus UA coursework.
 Planning to transfer courses in the final semester typically will delay graduation.

 Please note that some departments allow fewer than 24 hours of graduate transfer credit.
 Be sure to check with your department's graduate coordinator regarding your department's transfer policy.
 Dissertation Research (699) may not be transferred in from an outside institution.